Kavignon/FSharp-Mentorship-Automatic-Planner/README.md

 ```
 git clone https://github.com/Kavignon/FSharp-Mentorship-Automatic-Planner.git
 cd FSharp-Mentorship-Automatic-Planner/MentorMatchmaker/MentorMatchmaker
-dotnet run --creatementorshipmatches file.csv
+dotnet run --creatementorshipmatches mentorship_data_file.csv
 ```

-The program creates two files:
+The program creates two files containing:
-* `templateEmailToSendDump.txt` which contains, for each matching pair, the emails to send to the mentor and the mentee;
+* the emails to send to the mentor and the mentee for each matching pair `templateEmailToSendDump.txt`
-* `applicationDataDump.txt` which contains the list of applicants without a match.
+* the list of applicants without a match `applicationDataDump.txt`

 [F# Software Foundation]: https://fsharp.org/